RBL Bank

 How strong is RBL Bank balance sheet?

-Latest balance sheet of RBL Bank is weak, and historically as well.
+Latest balance sheet of RBL Bank is strong, However historically the companies balance sheet has shown some weakness.

 Is the profitablity of RBL Bank improving?